techidaily/site-ai-vdieo-software/source/_posts/webm-to-mp3-conversion-made-simple-top-tools.md

 ![Convert WebM video to MP3 with cloudconvert](https://images.wondershare.com/filmora/article-images/cloudconvert-webm-to-mp3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This platform offers a number of file conversion tools you can use to change the file format of archives, images, vectors or videos.
 CloudConvert lets you import WebM videos via URLs, from cloud storage services like OneDrive, Dropbox or Google Drive and from a local hard drive.
 Optionally you can set the start and end times for the MP3 file you’re creating, adjust its volume or change the audio bitrate.
 Clicking on the Convert button will start the file conversion process, and once the WebM file is processed, you should download the MP3 file to your computer.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/f-yPCh24EsA?si=3z8FAd_lMZeAjug7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5\.
 [Convertio](https://convertio.co/webm-mp3/)